OurcartEng/receipt-scanner-android-demo/CUSTOM_SCANNER_README.md

   If no receipt was detected the points will be on the corners of bitmap.
 - ### **bitmap** (_Bitmap_)
-  Reference to bitmap thatf was analyzed
+  Reference to bitmap that was analyzed
 - ### **croppedBitmap** (_Bitmap_)
   Bitmap already cropped to the points, must be specified that you want those or it will be null

 ## Customization of colors:
 You can customize colors either by setting them in instance of `UISettings` and passing to `ReceiptScanner.startScanner`, or by overwriting 5 global colors.
-The latter approach is recommended since it requires much les configuration.
 To do it go to file colors.xml and set new values:

 Example: